dotnet/dotnet-monitor/documentation/localmachine.md

 Alternatively, if you are using an API Key, you must [specify it via the Authorization header](https://github.com/dotnet/dotnet-monitor/blob/main/documentation/authentication.md#authenticating-requests), you can accomplish that with a CLI tool like CURL.

-Artifacts can be output to specific local directories by configuring [egress file providers](https://github.com/dotnet/dotnet-monitor/blob/main/documentation/configuration.md#filesystem-egress-provider) in the settings file.
+In addition to downloading artifacts directly over HTTP, artifacts can be output to specific local directories by configuring [egress file providers](https://github.com/dotnet/dotnet-monitor/blob/main/documentation/configuration.md#filesystem-egress-provider) in the settings file.